-As of MuseScore 2.0.3 you can, for the first time, get hold of a copy for Linux straight from the download Page, just like Windows and Mac users.
-This is possible thanks to the Applmage packaging format, which runs on pretty much all Linux distributions.
-If you prefer, there is still the option to get it the traditional way via your distribution's package manager (but .you may have to wait for it to get packaged by the relevant maintainer).
-Of course, you can always build from source Page 1.
+As of MuseScore 2.0.3 you can, for the first time, get hold of a copy for Linux straight from thedownload I page, just like Windows and Mac users.
+This is possible thanks to the AppImage packaging format, which runs on pretty much all Linux distributions.
+If you prefer, there is still the option to get it the traditional way via your distribution's package manager (but you may have to wait for it to get packaged by the relevant maintainer).
+Of course, you can always build from source I